MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/move-devices-current-channel.md

 # Move devices to Current Channel

 > [!IMPORTANT]
-> The information in this article only applies to organizations that received Message center post MC###### (in the Microsoft 365 admin center) on November 2, 2020.
+> The information in this article applies only to organizations that received a Message center post entitled "Microsoft 365 Apps channel selection will be set to Current Channel for all installations of Office" in the Microsoft 365 admin center.

 Your update channel selection on the **Office installation options** page in the Microsoft 365 admin center is currently defaulted to Semi-Annual Enterprise Channel.
-Starting as soon as November 30, 2020, this selection will change to Current Channel, which is our recommended update channel.
+Starting as soon as the end of November 2020, this selection will change to Current Channel, which is our recommended update channel.

 > [!TIP]
 > - To get to the **Office installation options** page, sign in to the Microsoft 365 admin center with your admin account, and then go to **Show all** > **Settings** > **Org settings** > **Services** > **Office installation options**.